nhayward/revpit/user/pages/02.editors/raquel-brown/bio.md

 **What hobbies do you have outside of writing and editing?**

-I really enjoy cooking, video games, wildlife, and being outside!
+I really enjoy cooking, spiders, video games, potions, wildlife, tarot, and being outside!
 I've got a bunch of plants that I try my best to keep alive.
 Aside from that, I spend most of my free time reading—big surprise, I know.
 And I love watching horror movies (even if I have to peek through my fingers like a scaredy-cat).